HadesArchitect/balanced-edge-prototype/README.md

 Normally we will register services in consul through consul agent, but in this case it's much easier to use register and keep some time.

-Run *docker run -d -v /var/run/docker.sock:/tmp/docker.sock -h $HOSTNAME gliderlabs/registrator consul://10.0.0.10:8500* on both hosts.
+Run **docker run -d -v /var/run/docker.sock:/tmp/docker.sock -h $HOSTNAME gliderlabs/registrator consul://10.0.0.10:8500** on host A and **docker run -d -v /var/run/docker.sock:/tmp/docker.sock -h $HOSTNAME gliderlabs/registrator consul://10.0.0.11:8500** on host B.

 Now auxillary services are ready and we could start primary ones.
 Let's start with backends - processors.